 We want all Indigenous artists to be successful, no matter where they are from.
 Here is a link to information on other arts funding sources and organizations: fpcc.ca/artsfunders

-If you have questions about your eligibility, please contact the program contact staff member listed at the bottom of this page.
+If you have questions, please contact the program contact staff member listed at the bottom of this page.

 If you have questions about registering your organization as a society, please see this resource with information on how to form a society in B.C.
 (Please note: This document is for reference only, FPCC is not able to provide advice on setting up a society.)